tomwiddows/leggy-art/documentation/README.md

 Users do not yet have the option to delete their account from the database.
 This feature would work similarly to how a superuser can delete products.

+### Unfixed Bugs

+I had some issues near the beginning of my project with positioning the homepage heading element and shop now button at a consistent height within the hero-image.
+I found a workaround for this which involved using the hero-images' aspect ratios, and setting its height relative to the screen width and image aspect ratio.
+However, I later realised that when the navigation bar is collapsed on small screens, and the menu is opened, these elements get pushed down as the height of the navigation bar is larger.
+I am unsure on how to fix this but will keep researching.

 ## Tools & Technologies Used

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.